 Before buying any pieces, research vintage fashion and work out which decades suit your personal styles best.
 If you don’t feel enthusiastic about the period, simply ignore it!
 That should be an exciting step, so follow your gut.

-2. Decide If You Want To Mix Modern Style In
+2. Decide If You Want To Mix Modern Styles In

 It’s also important to decide whether you want to integrate modern pieces into your vintage style before you start buying.
 Dressing in full vintage every day can be time-consuming, and it’s not appropriate for all jobs, so mixing modern elements like jeans can make adopting the style easier at first.